larrabyte/freelsd/README.md

 $ brew install llvm nasm (on macOS)
 ```

-Once the compiler and assembler are installed, execute `sudo make disk` to create an empty disk with the correct partition layout for FreeLSD.
+Once the compiler and assembler are installed, execute `make disk` to create an empty disk with the correct partition layout for FreeLSD.
 > I couldn't get createdisk.sh to work on macOS, so if you're trying to build FreeLSD on macOS then you'll have to run this script on an external machine and copy the disk image over to your own machine.

-Now that everything is ready, invoke the Makefile using `sudo make`.
+Now that everything is ready, invoke the Makefile using `make`.
 This will compile and link the kernel before copying it to the disk image and running QEMU.
-Running Bochs can also be done using `sudo make bochs`.
+Running Bochs can also be done using `make bochs`.
 > The Makefile requires root on Linux because of losetup.
 If you're building on macOS, sudo is not required.

 ## Showcase (as of commit #176).